Master of Education (Higher Education) (Basic level entry)

 Times Higher Education Ranking 2020

-- contemporary issues, priorities and contexts in higher education and their implications;
+- contemporary issues, priorities and policies in higher education;

 Applicants must normally hold a bachelor degree or equivalent qualification and must normally be employed in a teaching position in a higher education institution.